Vodka: Explore all the ins and outs of this great drink!

 Vodka, what do you actually know about this drink?
 The name sounds Russian, but is that really where it comes from?
-It is a drink that is produced and consumed all over the world nowadays, therefore there are many different types of vodka.
+It is a drink that is produced and consumed all over the world nowadays, therefore there are many different types.
 Would you like to know everything about vodka?
 Then continue reading!

 When and where was vodka invented?

-In the past, vodka was especially popular in the Balkan States, Russia, and Poland.
+In the past, the drink was especially popular in the Balkan States, Russia, and Poland.
 After World War I, the demand started to increase enormously in the United States.
-During World War II, the production of vodka began in Western countries, so it was now made worldwide and not just in Russia and European countries.
+During World War II, the production began in Western countries, so it was now made worldwide and not just in Russia and European countries.
 Nowadays, it is drank worldwide, with its fame originating in the cocktail world.

 How is vodka made?

-The production of vodka involves a number of steps.
+The production involves a number of steps.
 We show what the general process of a producer making grain-based vodka looks like.
 It starts with the grinding of the grain:

 The grain must first be ground to make it finer.
 Subsequently, the starch in the grain must be converted to sugar to eventually get an alcoholic beverage.
 This phase is also called the “germination phase“.
 The result is a sugar water that is converted to alcohol by adding yeast.